wp-plugins/sexybookmarks/readme.txt

 * Credit goes to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
 * Credit goes to [Joojen](http://www.keege.com) for translating to Chinese
 * Credit goes to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
+* Credit goes to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation
+* Credit goes to [Ömer Taylan Tu?ut](http://www.tuguts.com) for translation to Turkish